- To provide information and support for Cushing’s Disease and Cushing’s Syndrome patients and their families

 - CSRF activities

 Another objective of the foundation is to increase the awareness of Cushing’s in the medical community.
 By doing so, perhaps the time required to obtain a diagnosis can be decreased.
-Each year, the CSRF exhibits and distributes brochures on Cushing’s at medical conferences such as:
+Each year, the CSRF exhibits, networks, gathers news, and distributes resources on Cushing’s at medical conferences such as these:

 Cushing’s is a disorder that affects physical, emotional and cognitive realms of a patient’s life.
-Cushing’s is a very difficult disorder for family members to understand and for patients to cope with, thus patients often feel very alone.
+Cushing’s is a difficult disorder for family members to understand and for patients to cope with, thus patients often feel alone.
 Recovery is often slow and patients and families can benefit from support from others who have walked their steps before them.
 For this reason, patient and family support is paramount.
-The CSRF strives to put patients in touch with others who have experienced Cushing’s.
+The CSRF strives to create programs that eliminate some of the isolation and put patients in touch with others who have experienced Cushing’s.
 Let us know how we can help!